2011 Nakba Day: Background

-Al-Nakba is the Arabic word for "the catastrophe" or "the disaster" and is used by Palestinians to refer to the loss of Palestine, the displacement and dispersal that accompanied the creation of Israel in 1948.
+Al-Nakba is the Arabic word for "the catastrophe" or "the disaster" and is used by Palestinians to refer to their forced displacement and flight from Palestine that accompanied the creation of Israel in 1948.
 More than 700,000 Palestinians were expelled or fled over the course of the 1948 Palestine War and they and their descendants number several million today, divided between Jordan (2 million), Lebanon (427,057), Syria (477,700), the West Bank (788,108) and the Gaza Strip (1.1 million), with another quarter of a million internally displaced Palestinians in Israel.

 Nakba Day is commemorated annually, generally on May 15.
 Commemorations among Palestinian Arab citizens of Israel are often held on Israeli Independence Day which falls on the Hebrew calendar date of 5 Iyar (in 2011, May 10).
-On that day, several thousand internally displaced Palestinians and their supporters held their 14th annual "March of Return" between al-Damun and al-Ruways, two Palestinian villages depopulated during the 1948 Palestinian exodus.
+On that day, several thousand internally displaced Palestinians and their supporters held their 14th annual "March of Return" between al-Damun and al-Ruways, two Palestinian villages depopulated during the 1948 Palestinian expulsion and flight.
 At least 1,000 Arabs and Jews held the first public commemoration of the Nakba in Jaffa on May 14 to protest the "Nakba Law" passed by the Israeli Knesset in March.
 Organized by members of youth movements in Jaffa and Lod, Arab Members of Knesset did not attend the protest, where demonstrators chanted pro-Palestinian, pan-Arab, and anti-Israel slogans, and blocked traffic along Jaffa's main street.

 In anticipation of Nakba Day events, the Israeli military sealed off the West Bank for 24 hours and deployed IDF regiments and Border Police gendarmes.
 Inside Israel, police prepared for Arab protests and possible violence, and security forces were deployed in the predominantly Arab Wadi Ara region.
 A heavy police presence was reported in many of Jerusalem's Arab neighborhoods, and included both regular police officers and Border Police gendarmes.

 Israeli forces were provided with riot and crowd-control gear, and were ordered to use live fire only under extreme circumstances.
 Israel's political leadership instructed the IDF not to take risks and assume major precautions.
 Soldiers were ordered not to intervene in peaceful demonstrations that did not target soldiers, settlers, or infrastructure.
 The IDF said that it wanted "zero funerals" during the demonstrations.
 Senior field officers were deployed in every sector of operations to monitor the situation and assist in the decision-making process.
 Israeli commanders also monitored internet chatter and social media websites to get a clear sense of the Palestinian street's mood.
 IDF Brigades were also trained to deal with clashes between Palestinians and settlers.